olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 predictions.
-For instance, if one was using an ML algorithm to recognize whether someone was smiling in an image, the algorithm might learn that bright pixels around the mouth region are correlated with smiles (e.g., they indicate that a person's teeth are showing).
-This correlation would likely be useful for determining whether a new image of a face was a smile or not.
+For instance, if one was using an ML algorithm to recognize whether someone was smiling in an image, the algorithm might learn that bright pixels around the mouth region are correlated with smiles (e.g., these bright pixels could indicate that a person's teeth are showing).
+This correlation would likely be useful for determining whether a new image of a face was of a smiling person (or not).
 Now suppose you take this model and apply it to a new dataset.
 You may find that faces that are angry are mistakenly marked as smiling!
 Why?
 In the case of angry facial expressions the teeth may also be showing.
 Of course you would expect the learning algorithm to be